 GASB Statement No. 68, Accounting and Financial Reporting for Pensions, intends to improve financial reporting for most governments that provide their employees with pension benefits.
 The statement is effective for financial statements for periods beginning after June 15, 2014.
 The Library will implement the new guidance with the 2015 financial statements.
+The implementation of this statement is expected to have a significant impact on the government-wide financial statements.
+The liability is estimated by the South Carolina Public Employee Benefit Authority to be between \$11,300,000 and \$18,400,000.

 GASB Statement No. 69, Government Combinations and Disposals of Government Operations, intends to improve accounting and financial reporting of combinations and disposals of government operations of U.S. state and local governments.
 The statement is effective for financial statements for periods beginning after December 15, 2013.
 The Library will implement the new guidance with the 2015 financial statements.
+Management has not yet determined the impact implementation of this standard will have on the Library's financial statements, if any.

-GASB Statement No. 70, Accounting and Financial Reporting for Nonexchange Financial Guarantees, intends to enhance comparability of financial statements among governments by requiring consistent reporting and enhance information disclosed about a government's obligations and risk exposure extending from nonexchange financial guarantees.
-The statement is effective for financial statements for periods beginning after June 15, 2013.
-The Library will implement the new guidance with the 2014 financial statements.
+G. Pending GASB Pronouncements (Continued)

-Management has not yet determined the impact implementation of these standards will have on the Library's financial statements, if any.
+GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date an amendment to GASB Statement No. 68, addresses an issue regarding application of the transition provisions in Statement No. 68 Accounting and Financial Reporting for Pensions.
+This statement intends to improve financial reporting by eliminating the source of a potentially significant understatement of restated beginning net position and expense in the first year of implementation of Statement No. 68 in the accrual basis financial statements of employers and non-employer contributing entities.
+The statement is effective for financial statements for periods beginning after June 15, 2014.
+The Library will implement the new guidance with the 2015 financial statements.
+Management has not yet determined the impact implementation of this standard will have on the Library's financial statements, if any.